Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenConnection.md

 # Manage Connections

-In the following, the procedures to create, edit, configure, enable, or disable *Adyen* connections are described.
+In the following, the procedures to create, edit, configure, enable, or disable Adyen connections are described.
 Note the following:
-- If you have more than one merchant account in *Adyen* that you want to manage with *Actindo*, you must create a connection for each.
+- If you have more than one merchant account in Adyen that you want to manage with *Actindo*, you must create a connection for each.
-- *Adyen* offers the possibility to work with two separate environments, a staging environment for testing purposes and a live environment for production.
+- Adyen offers the possibility to work with two separate environments, a staging environment for testing purposes and a live environment for production.
 You must configure the connection for each environment separately.

 ## Create Adyen connection
-Create a connection to the *Adyen* payment service provider.
+Create a connection to the Adyen payment service provider.

 #### Prerequisites

-- You have an Adyen customer account to log in to *Adyen*.
+- You have an Adyen customer account to log in to Adyen.
-- You have your *Adyen* credentials at hand.
+- You have your Adyen credentials at hand.
 - In the *Actindo Core1 Platform*, you have permission to create connections in the *Payments* module.

 #### Procedure